Techgrounds-Cloud-9/cloud-9-MBarodia/Project1.1/ProjectFiles/Documents/Decision.md

 # Decisions made during the project

-Following decisions were made, In discussion with the project owner and based on the requirements mentioned in the project document -
+Following decisions were made, In discussion with the product owner and based on the requirements mentioned in the project document -

 * All the resources with be in one subscription and one resource group, in which all the resources will be deployed.